 For example, nose surgery patients that do not require significant reshaping of the nose can often benefit from a closed rhinoplasty.
 While an open rhinoplasty normally leaves the nose with a scar that is virtually invisible to the naked eye, a closed rhinoplasty leaves no visible scar.
 In addition, some patients report less swelling during recovery.

 Types of Rhinoplasty

 Dr. Dominic is a rhinoplasty surgeon with experience in many types of rhinoplasty in Tampa including revision rhinoplasty, male rhinoplasty, and types of ethnic rhinoplasty, including African American Rhinoplasty, and Asian Rhinoplasty.
 Below are four of the most common rhinoplasty procedures that Dr. Dominic provides.

 Dorsal Hump Removal

 Many patients come to Dr. Dominic because they are unhappy with the bump on the bridge of their nose.
-This is the most common type of nose job and involves significant reshaping of the nose.
+A dorsal hump removal is the most common type of nose job and involves significant reshaping of the nose.
 Because of this, rhinoplasty surgery involving a reduction of the dorsal hump is an often open rhinoplasty done under general anesthesia.

 With a dorsal hump reduction, one can improve the profile of the face, creating greater symmetry with the chin, jaw, and neck.

 A reshaping of the tip of the nose, also called a tip plasty, is also a common type of rhinoplasty procedure.
 Patients wanting to achieve a balance to the face by reducing a broad or bulky nasal tip can often do so through this type of nose job.